lusaisai/FindMeGoogleIP/README.md

 ./findmegoogleip.py
 ```

-To look up ips in specified domains, run these, for a complete list, see below domain list
+To look up ips in specified domains, run these, for a complete list, see below domain map and list
 ```bash
 ./findmegoogleip.py hk mo tw jp kr
 ```